Elinor Florence, Author

 Regular readers will know about my fondness for women in uniform — but these Russian girls were in a class of their own!
 While Allied women were not allowed to fill combat roles, Russian women were flying, fighting and dying.
 Thank goodness they were on our side.

 (Note: This week’s post is written by Suzy Henderson, who lives in the lovely Lake District of England.
-We became acquainted online through our mutual passions for military history and writing.
-Read more about Suzy at the end of this fascinating article.)
+We became acquainted online through our mutual passions for military history and writing.)

 By Suzy Henderson